If you ask me, there’s only one surefire way of saying ‘thanks’ to our rockstar moms: with a whole slew of beautiful Mother’s Day desserts!

 Can I tell you a secret of the baking and pastry world?

-Chocolate-covered strawberries are possibly the easiest way to elevate your desserts.
+Chocolate-covered strawberries are possibly the easiest way to elevate desserts.

-Sitting on these chocolate cupcakes and vibrant strawberry frosting, they look fit for any Parisian pâtisserie.
+And sitting on these chocolate cupcakes with vibrant strawberry frosting, they look fit for any Parisian pâtisserie.

 Chocolate chip cookies aren’t just for the kids!